campanam/BaitsTools/README.md

 `-i, --input [FILE]`: Input alignment file name.
 Include the path to the file if not in the current directory.
 `-L, --length [VALUE]`: Requested bait length.
 Default is 120 bp.
 `-O, --offset [VALUE]`: Offset (in bp) between tiled baits.
 Default is 20 bp.
 `-H, --haplo [VALUE]`: Haplotype definition for bait generation.
 Entering `haplotype` will cause the program to identify all unique haplotypes within each bait tiling window observed in the data.
 Alternatively, entering `variant` will cause the program to generate all possible permutations of single nucleotide variants observed within the window.
+Default is haplotype.

 ### annot2baits
 annot2baits generates baits from an annotation file in GTF or GFF and a corresponding DNA sequence in FASTA or FASTQ format.